ohartl/webmum/README.md

 ### Paths

-The `base_url` is the URL your WebMUM installation is accessible from outside, this also includes subfolders if you installed it in a subfolder for that specific domain.
+The `base_url` is the URL your WebMUM installation is accessible from outside, this also includes subdirectories if you installed it in a subdirectory for that specific domain.

 ```php
 'base_url' => 'http://localhost/webmum',
 ```

-In the example above, WebMUM is located in a subfolder named "webmum/".
+In the example above, WebMUM is located in a subdirectory named "webmum/".
 If your WebMUM installation is directly accessible from a domain (has its own domain), then set the `FRONTEND_BASE_PATH` to something like this:

 ```php
 'base_url' => 'http://webmum.mydomain.tld',